quisquous/cactbot/docs/LogGuide.md

 ### Line 25 (0x19): NetworkDeath

 This message corresponds to an actor being defeated and killed.
-This usually comes along with a battle log message such as `You defeat the worm's heart.`
+This usually comes along with a game log message such as `You defeat the worm's heart.`

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=WasDefeated&lang=en) -->